olgapombo/olgapombo.github.io/organization_scientific_meetings.md

 ## Organization of scientific meetings

+international meetings  other scientific meetings   Science communication and outreach   Exhibitions

 ### International scientific meetings

 * Member of the organizing committee of the international colloquium **Leituras da Modernidade**, put forward by the "Centre for the History of Culture" of the New University of Lisbon, held at Franco-Portuguese Institute, Lisbon, 1987.